Aircraft graveyard

-An aircraft boneyard or aircraft graveyard is a storage area for aircraft which are retired from service.
+An aircraft graveyard or aircraft boneyard is a storage area for aircraft which are retired from service.
 Most aircraft at boneyards are either kept for storage continuing to receive some maintenance or parts of the aircraft are removed for reuse or resale and the aircraft are scrapped.
-Boneyard facilities are generally located in deserts such as those in the southwestern United States, since the dry conditions reduce corrosion and the hard ground does not need to be paved.
+Boneyard facilities are generally located in deserts, such as those in the southwestern United States, since the dry conditions reduce corrosion and the hard ground does not need to be paved.
 In some cases, aircraft which were planned to be scrapped or were stored indefinitely without plans of ever returning to service were brought back into service, as the aviation market or the demands of military aviation changed or failed to develop as was anticipated.

-Some yards are privately owned and operated, others belong to the military including the 309th Aerospace Maintenance and Regeneration Group at Davis-Monthan Air Force Base in Tucson, Arizona.
+Some yards are privately owned and operated, others belong to the military, including the 309th Aerospace Maintenance and Regeneration Group at Davis-Monthan Air Force Base in Tucson, Arizona.

 After aircraft are put into boneyards, many are stripped of useful parts.
-Engines as well as most electronics, munitions, and wiring to be removed are recycled or kept in warehouses.
+Engines, as well as most electronics, munitions, and wiring to be removed, are recycled or kept in warehouses.
 The parts may serve as replacement parts for aircraft which are still flying or they may be used for reconditioning if and when the aircraft are called back into active duty.
 The parts along with the stripped aircraft may be sold to other countries.

 Depending on the demands of the military or for commercial purposes, an aircraft or a whole squadron of the aircraft may be put back into active duty.
 The aircraft have to be reconditioned and tested so they will be airworthy.
 The reconditioning process includes putting in new avionics, electronics, safety measures, testing, and painting.
 Reconditioning of old aircraft is generally a cheaper way of getting more aircraft into service than buying new ones.